aureliojargas/clitest/README.md

 cut is cool, isn't it?
 ```

 It's easy to convert it to a readable HTML document with your favorite Markdown program.
-It's also easy to test this file directly with `cltest`, you just need to inform that the command lines are prefixed by a tab:
+It's also easy to test this file directly with cltest, just inform that the command lines are prefixed by a tab:

 ```
 $ cltest --prefix tab examples/cut.md